spex-lang/spex/README.md

   is always generated and never reused.
 Without any annotation a coin is flipped and the value either gets reused or generated.

-## Feature wish list for first release

-* Keep track of previous responses and try to use them during generation
+- [ ] Keep track of previous responses and try to use them during generation

-* Nice CLI and errors
+- [ ] Nice CLI and errors
   + https://elm-lang.org/news/compiler-errors-for-humans
   + https://hackage.haskell.org/package/diagnose-2.5.1/docs/Error-Diagnose.html
   + https://medium.com/designing-atlassian/10-design-principles-for-delightful-clis-522f363bac87
   + https://github.com/charmbracelet/bubbletea
   + https://gleam.run/

-* Coverage statistics and use coverage-guidance (endpoint coverage, but also check coverage of the range of values from responses.)
+- [ ] Coverage statistics and use coverage-guidance (endpoint coverage, but also check coverage of the range of values from responses.)

-* Shrinking
+- [ ] Shrinking

-* User provided coverage and minimal test cases
+- [ ] User provided coverage and minimal test cases
   + E.g. show me all the minimal test cases that lead to each error?

-* Formatting of specs
+- [ ] Formatting of specs

-* Don't stop if error is found
+- [ ] Don't stop if error is found

-* Only presents new errors?
+- [ ] Only presents new errors?

-## Feature wish list for later releases
+## Roadmap for future releases

+* Support for other content types than `application/json`

 * Ability to import/export OpenAPI (and later protobuf)